24 Hours of Le Mans: Schedule

 The race usually takes place on the second weekend of June, with qualifying and practice taking place on the Wednesday and Thursday before the race, following a car inspection on Monday and Tuesday.
 Currently, these sessions are held in the evening, with two separate two-hour sessions held each night.
 Friday serves as a day of rest, and a parade of all the drivers through Le Mans is held.

 Test days held at the end of April or beginning of May served as a pre-qualification weeding out the slowest cars.
 However, in 2005 the exorbitant cost of transporting cars to and from Le Mans led organizers to move the test day to the first weekend of June.
 Pre-qualification was eliminated in 2000, meaning that all competitors invited to the test would be allowed into the race.

-Since 2001 the Le Mans Legend races have also been part of the schedule, usually running exhibition races during qualifying days, a few hours prior to the sessions for the Le Mans entrants.
+Since 2001 the Le Mans Legend races have mostly been part of the schedule, usually running exhibition races during qualifying days, a few hours prior to the sessions for the Le Mans entrants.

-Until 2008, the race started at 16:00 on Saturday (though in 1968, the race started at 14:00 due to the lateness of the race on the calendar).
-In 1984 and 2007, the start time was moved ahead to 15:00 due to the conflicting election).
-In 2006, the ACO scheduled a 17:00 start time on Saturday, 17 June, to maximise television coverage between the World Cup games.
-Fourteen years later, the race began at 14:30 because of the race being in September.
-The next year saw the race move to mid-August and began at 16:00.
-From 2009, when the race took place from 13 to 14 June, to 2019 & since 2022, it starts at 15:00 local time (CEST, 13:00 UT).
+Since its inception, the race has usually started at 4:00 p.m. local time (Central European Summer Time, UTC + 02:00) on Saturday.
+The 2025 race is scheduled for 4:00 p.m.

+Following is a list of exceptions to the standard 4:00 p.m. starting time: